Sanremo Christian Song Festival

 The Sanremo Christian Song Festival (Italian: Festival della Canzone Cristiana Sanremo) is an Italian music festival and song contest held annually in the city of Sanremo, Liguria.

+The festival was created as to give a spotlight to christian music in Italy and to spread the word of Jesus Christ and Christianity through the use of music and songs.

+Patronages

 It has the patronage of the Italian Chamber of Deputies, the Italian Senate of the Republic, the Liguria region, the province of Imperia and the diocese of Sanremo and Ventimiglia.
 The official media of the festival are Vatican Radio, Vatican News, joined by Radio Speranza in 2025.

-The festival was created as to give a spotlight to christian music in Italy and to spread the word of Jesus Christ and Christianity through the use of music and songs.
+Following 2026, the festival announced a partnership with "Media Partner" and Bella, Così, Ciao Donna, In Famiglia and Di Tutto Italian magazines.

 History

 The creator of the festival, Fabrizio Venturi, first thought of creating the festival in 2019.
 However, due to the COVID-19 pandemic, the project was delayed and only brought to fruition in 2021, doing its first edition on 3 February 2022.
 In its first edition, the "Diolovuole Band" were welcomed as special guests.

-Troughout the years it was proposed by various individuals as a way as to select an hypothetical Vatican candidate for the Eurovision Song Contest.
+Throughout the years it was proposed by various individuals as a way as to select an hypothetical Vatican candidate for the Eurovision Song Contest.

+The 2024 edition saw christian musician Noel Robinson as a special guest.